fac-14/eastendtradesguild/README.md

 - `npm install`
 - Create a `.env` file in the root
 - Add environment variable AIRTABLE_API_KEY with your own Airtable API key
+- Add environment variable AIRTABLE_BASE with the base id (a string of characters, can be found in the Airtable API docs)
 - `npm run dev` to run locally

 ### Tests

 Testing is done with Jest.
 Server controllers and models all have corresponding tests.
 Front end testing is less thorough, however many components have at least smoke tests written.
+The Airtable module's calls have been mocked for tests by mocking the `request` module.
+If you change the Airtable base, you may need to rewrite the mock.

 ### Contributing